SEX COACH CAITLIN V

 Like start at a one, play with it for a little bit.
 Like kiss it gently.

-Maybe these women just need to be like dominance.
-Maybe they need to like just be, I don't know.
+Maybe these events just need to be like dominance.
+Maybe they need to

+just be, I don't know.
 Yeah, I don't know.

-I have so many more questions and we're running out of time, but I think a really important one, and I know we're talking to guys mostly, but I think we're also talking to girls.
+I have so many more questions, and we're running out of time, but I think a really important one, and I know we're talking to guys mostly, but I think we're also talking to girls.

 All of these things that we're talking about are normal for you and normal for me because this is a very common subject for us.
 We're comfortable talking about it.

-But I know a lot of people, and I know I'm going to get this message.
-Every time I do a sex episode, they say that,
+But I know a lot of people, and I know I'm going to get this message every time I do a sex episode, they say that,

 I don't want to do that.
 But how do I talk about it?
 How do you start?
 You know, what if she judges me?